Three Better Ways to Count Reps

 1) Split the total number of reps into thirds

-This is currently the way I count reps: If I’m doing a set of 8, I’ll count “1, 2, 3” twice and then “1, 2” at the end.
+This is currently the way I do it: If I’m doing a set of 8, I’ll count “1, 2, 3” twice and then “1, 2” at the end.
 If I’m doing a set of 10, I’ll count to four twice and then have just two at the end.

 By narrowing my focus, the set seems to go by much quicker.
 The first third is always easy, the second third isn’t too bad, and the last third is technically the toughest but usually there are only two left.
-Who can’t do two or three reps at any given time?
-By contrast, counting from the first rep to the tenth always seemed like a lot of work and often I’d be tempted to stop at the 8th or 9th one.
-“Nine is a lot of reps, I’m ok with that.”
+Who can’t do two or three at any given time?
+By contrast, measuring from the first to the tenth always seemed like a lot of work and often I’d be tempted to stop at the 8th or 9th one.
+“Nine is a lot, I’m ok with that.”

 So in short this method keeps me from backing down like a sissy.